JackKCWong/terminee/README.md

 # terminee README

-A terminal nee-san to help you sending commands to the terminals.
+A terminal utility to help you sending commands to the terminals.

 ## Features